Scott-Darroch/Group_1_Coursework_SEM/use-cases/use-case-28.md

-# USE CASE: 1 All the countries in the world organised by largest population to smallest.
+# USE CASE: 28 The population of a region
 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a *marketing consultant* in order to prioritise demographics I require a report of all the countries in the world organised by largest to smallest population.
+As a marketing consultant I require a report showing the population of the region for population research.
 ### Scope

 Company.